CortexIntelligentAutomation/docs/content/en/docs/2025.3/FAQs/import-client-certificate/single-server-without-ha.md

 ## Using CA Certificates

-In order to check the cluster health in Service Fabric Explorer and RabbitMQ the certificate specified for `ServerCertificatePath` during [installation][Configure Installation Script] will need to be imported to the local certificate store on the machine that is being used to browse from:
+In order to check the cluster health in Service Fabric Explorer and RabbitMQ, the certificate specified for `ServerCertificatePath` during [installation of the Application Servers][Configure Application Server Installation Script] will need to be imported to the local certificate store on the machine that is being used to browse from:

 {{< section "/faqs/import-ca-client-certificate.md">}}

 ## Using Self Signed Certificates

-In order to check the cluster health in Service Fabric Explorer and RabbitMQ the certificate generated when specifying `UseSelfSignedCertificates` during [installation][Configure Installation Script] will need to be imported to the local certificate store on the machine that is being used to browse from:
+In order to check the cluster health in Service Fabric Explorer and RabbitMQ, the certificate generated when specifying `UseSelfSignedCertificates` during [installation of the Application Servers][Configure Application Server Installation Script] will need to be imported to the local certificate store on the machine that is being used to browse from:

 {{< section "/faqs/import-selfsigned-client-certificate.md">}}

-[Configure Installation Script]:  {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ConfigureInstallationScriptNew" >}}
+[Configure Application Server Installation Script]:  {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ConfigureInstallationScriptNew" >}}